Cray-HPE/docs-csm/operations/validate_csm_health.md

 The script will choose an enabled compute node that is listed in the Hardware State Manager (HSM) for the test unless the user passes in a specific node using the `--xname` argument.
-If a compute node is specified but unavailable an available node will be used instead and a warning will be logged.
+If a compute node is specified but unavailable, an available node will be used instead and a warning will be logged.

 ```bash
 ncn# /opt/cray/tests/integration/csm/barebonesImageTest --xname x3000c0s10b4n0